ALonelyJuicebox/OFMetadataToStash/README.md

     - The OnlyFans metadata database (`user_data.db`) for this particular performer

 # How to Run
+- Download OFMetadataToStash.ps1 from this repository.
+- Ensure you've followed everything in the requirements section above
-- Open Powershell, and run the command `.\ofmetadatatostash.ps1`.
+- Open Powershell, and run the command `.\ofmetadatatostash.ps1`

-    Cheers!